Prisoner's dilemma: Other strategies

-Although tit for tat is considered to be the most robust basic strategy, a team from Southampton University in England introduced a new strategy at the 20th-anniversary iterated prisoner's dilemma competition, which proved to be more successful than tit for tat.
-This strategy relied on collusion between programs to achieve the highest number of points for a single program.
+Although tit-for-tat is considered the most robust basic strategy, a team from Southampton University in England introduced a more successful strategy at the 20th-anniversary iterated prisoner's dilemma competition.
+It relied on collusion between programs to achieve the highest number of points for a single program.
 The university submitted 60 programs to the competition, which were designed to recognize each other through a series of five to ten moves at the start.
 Once this recognition was made, one program would always cooperate and the other would always defect, assuring the maximum number of points for the defector.
-If the program realized that it was playing a non-Southampton player, it would continuously defect in an attempt to minimize the score of the competing program.
+If the program realized that it was playing a non-Southampton player, it would continuously defect in an attempt to minimize the competing program's score.
 As a result, the 2004 Prisoners' Dilemma Tournament results show University of Southampton's strategies in the first three places (and a number of positions towards the bottom), despite having fewer wins and many more losses than the GRIM strategy.
-(In a PD tournament, the aim of the game is not to "win" matches – that can easily be achieved by frequent defection).
+The Southampton strategy takes advantage of the fact that multiple entries were allowed in this particular competition and that a team's performance was measured by that of the highest-scoring player (meaning that the use of self-sacrificing players was a form of minmaxing).